 So, the day has arrived.
 Today is the last day my son goes to pre-school.
 In September he will enter Reception/School.

 Almost 2 years have passed and during this time, the pre-school became his second home.
-He made lots of friends and they and the teachers became his second family, as he felt safe, loved, happy and well taken care of there.
+He made lots of friends and they and the teachers became his second family, as he felt safe and loved, happy and well taken care of.

 And today is the leavers’ ceremony.
 My son and his friends will say “Goodbye” to their wonderful pre-school.

 As with any big happy family, we will all keep in touch, kids and parents and teachers, and we will continue to have picnics from time to time (as we had throughout the year).
 However, knowing all this won’t stop us from needing some boxes of tissues today.
 I got all emotional two days ago when I took home the wellies that he used at pre-school.
 I got emotional yesterday morning while I was packing his pre-school lunch box for the last time.
 So yeah, I will get emotional today too.
 Funny thing, I cried when he started pre-school and I will cry when he graduates it… I guess this is part of being a parent, isn’t it?